shilohgreen/gurney/README.md

 # GURNEY

-Gurney is a web-browsing agent that uses an OpenAI-compatible LLM to interact with websites based on a natural-language prompt.
+Gurney is a lightweight web-browsing agent that uses an OpenAI-compatible LLM to interact with websites based on a natural-language prompt.

 Uses Playwright's accessibility snapshot and